 Frozen food IQF packaging.
 Barrier films promoted for frozen food have a feelgood security blanket factor, but are unnecessary.
 We have made monolayer film for IQF frozen film for decades (both form/fill/seal and thermoformed bone guard ).
 By the way, barrier won’t prevent freezer burn.

 drawbacks to coex:

-scheduling with ramifications for longer lead times and higher minimums
+scheduling has longer ramifications of longer lead times and higher rational minimums

 Minimizing scrap is even more important in the coex realm.
-Instead of taking less than an hour to change over with a single layer film, it can take literally all day to set up a coex structure.
-After a coex order is set up, staying in that structure as long as possible makes common sense.
+Instead of taking minutes to change over with a single layer film, it can take literally all day to set up a coex structure.
+After a coex order is set up, staying in that structure as long as possible is critical.
 It is very expensive to break in to accomodate a customer who calls with a hot fill-in requirement.
 All the time an order is being set up, the extruder is running scrap.
-It takes as long as it takes for transition materials to clear out and for the new structure to do what operators call "settle down."
+It takes as long as it takes for transition materials to clear out and for the new structure to do what operators call “settle down.”
 There are no short cuts.
 The higher setup costs must be amortized with high minimums.
-Some coextruders such as CharterNex won't talk to you about running a trial even if you offer to pay for the scrap and machine time.
-It's 10,000 pounds minimum.
+Some coextruders such as CharterNex won’t talk to you about running a trial even if you offer to pay for the scrap and machine time.
+It’s 10,000 pounds minimum.

 did you notice ? coex films are very rarely an even number of layers, they are almost always an odd number of layers